 - Attached Type: Select Snapshot, Video, or System Log

-- Send Pre-event / post event image: You can select to send between 0 and 5 images from both before and after the event occured, These will be send in addition to a snapshot at the exact moment the event occurred.
+- Send Pre-event / post event image: You can select to send between 0 and 5 images from both before and after the event occurred.
+These will be sent in addition to a snapshot at the exact moment the event occurred.

 - Image File Name: your file names will begin with this value

 - Suffix: your image file names will end with this value

 Event Configuration / Trigger ConfigurationThe next step is to configure the event that will trigger the server that was previously set up.